 In contrast to SoM, units have a smoother SoM% distribution curve compared to that of houses.
 This means that ranges for units can be somewhat wider than for houses.
 However they are still in the same ballpark.

-Both units and houses are more likely to exhibit low supply conditions (relative) at SoM% under 0.5% in the current environment as of Q2 2021.
+Both units and houses are more likely to exhibit low supply conditions (relative) at SoM% under 0.5% in this environment.

 SoM and SoM% reflect relative supply conditions in a property market i.e. council area or suburb.
 By comparing SoM reported for suburbs within your research scope, you should be able to identify markets with low and high supply based on a predefined range.